-Involvement opportunity for people with lung conditions who have undergone ionising radiation, such as cystic fibrosis or tuberculosis.
+Involvement opportunity for people with lung conditions, in particular cystic fibrosis or tuberculosis, who have undergone ionising radiation.

 Have you been exposed to ionising radiation during your diagnosis or treatment?
 Would you like to see more research done in this area?